TritonDataCenter/manta-mackerel/README.md

         directory instead of the default /poseidon/stor/usage
     * lookupFile: path to the test lookup file
     * mahi.host: mahi host (only used for generating lookups)
-    * workflow.url: url of a manta workflow (only needed if workflow is used)

 Run tests using:
     make test